How to create a pie chart

 If you want to create this chart type, your data needs to be in a certain format.
 You'll need:

 - One header row containing descriptive labels.

 - One column containing at least two categories.
 This will determine the label in the pie slices.
-In our case, that's "Remain" and "Leave".
+In our case, that's "Housing & traffic", "Other land" etc.

 - One column containing numeric values.
 The values in the second column will define the size of the pie slices.